epicexcelsior/resource-webhooks/resources/RULES.md

 We abide by [Discord's Terms of Service](https://discord.com/terms) and [Discord's Community Guidelines](https://discord.com/guidelines).
 Please review them.
 _ _
 :small_orange_diamond: **Enjoy your stay!**
-These rules are here to ensure that everyone has a safe and enjoyable experience, so please follow them.
+These rules are here to ensure that everyone has a safe and enjoyable experience.
 We hope you enjoy your stay! :FBhug2:

 :exclamation: **Please note:**
 _ _